-1. Provide a spare electrical branch circuit conduit to the location of a future replacement heat pump that appliance sized to support an equivalent heat pump applianceheating capacity.
+1. Provide a spare electrical branch circuit conduit to the loca- tion of a future replacement heat pump appliance to support an equivalent heating capacity.

 2. Provide spare electrical service entrance conduits for the purpose of upgrading the main electrical service to support all heat pump appliances throughout the building.